-The following blog is written by Greg Coles.
-Greg is part of The Center's collaboration team and is a Ph.D. student at Penn State.
+The following blog is written by Dr. Greg Coles.
+Greg is part of The Center's collaboration team and has a Ph.D. in English from Penn State.
 He's also the author of the recently released: Single, Gay, Christian.

 It is a truth universally acknowledged, that a good conservative Christian boy who realizes he’s gay will spend years in agonized and fervent prayer asking God to make him straight.

 At least, that’s what I did.

 Beginning at the age of twelve, I measured my spiritual life according to my progress towards heterosexuality.
 I tried to notice girls.
 I tried not to notice guys.
 I invented “crushes” and told people about romantic desires I didn’t actually have for my female friends.
 I even tried to lust after a picture of a scantily clad woman once, just to see if I could do it.
 (In retrospect, not my best idea.
 Cut me a break.
 I was twelve.)
 But by the grace of God, I never did manage any lust over that picture.
 I might as well have been staring at an office supplies poster.

 I tried and prayed and tried and prayed, and I failed on all counts.
 If loving Jesus was supposed to be turning me straight, I obviously didn’t love Jesus very much.
 But I was determined to keep trying.

 It seemed impossible, at the time, to imagine that I had any other options besides praying to be straight.
 I’d heard about gay people who rejected God altogether—but I refused to become one of those.
 I’d heard about gay people who believed the Bible left room for same-sex marriage, and I was sympathetic to their arguments—but no matter how much I wanted to agree, I wasn’t quite persuaded.
 And I’d heard about the people who told stories of becoming straight, the “ex-gays.”